Prevent severe illness in seniors with a flu shot

 In addition to the flu shot, people age 65 or older, smokers, and those with diabetes or lung problems should get a pneumococcal vaccination.

-The pneumococcal vaccine isn’t needed every year, so be sure to check with your older adult’s doctor to see if they’re already covered or if they need one.
+The pneumococcal vaccine isn’t needed every year, so be sure to check with your older adult’s doctor to see if they need one.

 Recommended for you: